Guide to the plants of the Garrigue: Recognizing the flora of Hérault region

 The Cade juniper

-The berries of the c cade juniper are edible.
+The berries of the cade juniper are edible.
 They are also used to make alcohol, gin in particular.

 One also makes an incense very known to purify the houses, and whose use was widely spread in period of epidemic: the poudre de cade, obtained with the wood.